Basename parsers

 └── 4.advanced.md

-One of the advantages of making this variable explicit in the filesystem is that you can see in your text editor the source files sorted in the same way as they will be in the site.
+One of the advantages of making this variable explicit in the filesystem is that you can see the source files sorted the same way in your editor as well as on the final site.

 In Lume, the filename is used by default to generate the final URLs (more info), so the page files above generates the following URLs: